The USU Math/Stat Department has many opportunities for student involvement.

 Are you an inservice teacher in Utah seeking a secondary mathematics endorsement?

-UMEP The Utah Mathematics Endorsement Project (UMEP) offers mathematics courses at USU regional campuses and extension sites for Utah's public school teachers.
+UMEP The Utah Mathematics Endorsement Project (UMEP) offers mathematics courses at USU Statewide Campuses and extension sites for Utah's public school teachers.

 Are you seeking a graduate degree?

-For general information about our department's graduate programs contact our graduate director.
+For general information about our department's graduate programs contact our graduate director, John Stevens.

 Are you looking for classroom resources?